devnull-cz/c-prog-lang/modules/program-arguments.md

 ./a.out 2 3 hey hi world
 l
 ```

 Note: use `atoi()` to convert the first 2 arguments to integers

 #solution argv-nr.c

-## :wrench: Task: what do these programs do when run with 2 arguments
+## :wrench: What do these programs do when run with 2 arguments

 Assume that the arguments are sufficiently long enough.